 Ask them what their style is.
 Are they direct and adopt a tough-love approach?
 Or are they more of a supportive sounding board?
 Consider beforehand what might work best for you based on your personality type.

-Coaches should track their success rate with clients and have a sense of how effective their process is.
+Coaches should track their satisfaction rate with clients and have a sense of how effective their process is.
 If they don’t, take this into consideration when hiring them.
 Not having these numbers does not mean they’re an ineffective coach, however, if they’re experienced they should have these available.

 5) References: Can I speak with some of your references?

-If you feel you need to talk to some references to be more comfortable signing up-ask for those!
+If you feel you need to talk to some references to be more comfortable signing up – ask for those!
 We’d recommend speaking with at least two references.
 Ask them what the outcomes were from coaching, if they would work with the coach again, what they thought was most helpful from the coaching, and if there was anything they would change about their experience.

 Make sure these questions are answered to your satisfaction.
 Most coaches will offer a complimentary consultation so that you can get to know them and understand how they work before you decide whether to work with them.